kubeflow/kubeflow/bootstrap/developer_guide.md

 1. kfctl
 1. bootstrap

-bootstrap is a legacy binary that is being replaced by kfctl see [#2870](https://github.com/kubeflow/kubeflow/issues/2870).
+   * bootstrap is a legacy binary that is being replaced by kfctl see [#2870](https://github.com/kubeflow/kubeflow/issues/2870).
+   * It is still used as the binary providing a REST server around kfctl
+     * With [#2870](https://github.com/kubeflow/kubeflow/issues/2870) we may or may not move that into kfctl

 ## Prerequisites